Des Moines Health News and Tips

 Banned or restricted POPs remain in the environment, and build up in human and animal body fat.
 POPs have been linked to diabetes in past studies.
 In the current study, close to 2,000 people had their blood measured for several POPs; about 15% of those tested had diabetes.
 The higher the POP levels, the higher the risk of diabetes, though this link was stronger in the overweight and obese.
 People with levels in the top 10% were twice as likely to have diabetes as those in the bottom 10%.

-Eating slower makes you feel fuller longer, but snacks tempt
+Eating slower may make you feel fuller longer, but snacks tempt

-Maastricht, Netherlands - Researchers at the University of Maastricht in the Netherlands found that while eating slowly made people feel fuller longer, it didn't prevent them from snacking.
+Maastricht, Netherlands - Researchers at the University of Maastricht in the Netherlands found that while eating slowly may make people feel fuller longer, it didn't prevent them from snacking.

 Even 15 minutes of daily exercise may help you live longer